ofc587a87/datasciencecoursera/Course 3 - Getting and cleaning data/CourseProject/README.md

     + Returns the tidy dataset.
 * **main(writeFile=FALSE)**: Quick test method, executes automatically the secuence of steps.
     + there is an optional parameter:
         + writeFile: Indicates if a file should be writen with the result.
-If TRUE, writes a file named *tidyDataResult.txt* using the function write.table (uploaded to coursera course evaluation).
+If TRUE, writes a file named *tidyDataResult.txt* in the work directory, using the function write.table (uploaded to coursera course evaluation).
 Defaults to FALSE.
     + Returns the tidy dataset.

-As the execution can take time, each method uses the message function to inform the user about the status.
+As execution can take time, each method uses the message function to inform the user about the execution status.

 ### Code book